 Academic English Skills aims to provide you with thorough training in the language and related academic skills which will enable you to best achieve your academic potential at University.
 These skills include the processes of academic writing, effective and extensive reading strategies, effective participation in seminars and delivery of presentations, and listening to and recording information effectively from lectures.
 You will also develop the accuracy and range of written and spoken language required to use language effectively and appropriately, with clarity and confidence in an academic context.

-You will further develop your writing fluency and accuracy within the patterns, conventions and register of academic communication that you have been exposed to through the ESUS programme.
-You are given more opportunity to demonstrate that you are able to identify the relevant structures and organisational patterns required for effective completion of specific writing tasks, in response to a range of authentic academic scenarios based on undergraduate study in your field.
+You will further develop your writing fluency and accuracy within the patterns, conventions and register of academic communication that you are exposed to through the AES programme.
+You are given more opportunity to demonstrate that you are able to identify the relevant structures and organisational patterns required for effective completion of specific writing tasks, both group and individual, in response to a range of authentic academic scenarios in your field.

 This module explores common mathematical techniques which are required for you to succeed on a postgraduate course in business and/or social studies, e.g. for the study of economics and/or as inputs to managerial decision-making.
 The emphasis of the module is on practical application, with use to be made of appropriate software.

 This module refines and further develops knowledge and skills relating to research methods.
 The module is focused on developing an understanding of the application and limitations of a variety of research techniques used for data gathering and analysis in their specialist subject area.